memegauste/django-tpay-openapi/README.md

 # django-tpay-openapi

-This is Tpay polish payment broker library, it should avoid few (many?) headaches while implementing it with OpenAPI backend, which is quite new.
+This is TPay polish payment broker library, it should avoid few (many?) headaches while implementing it with OpenAPI backend, which is quite new.

 The current version is highly experimental (and it's just python class module) - in future it should contain enough login to plug-in it as Django application in `INSTALLED_APPS`.